-The number of UEs per network slice availability check and update procedure is to update (i.e. increase or decrease) the number of UEs registered with an S-NSSAI which is subject to NSAC.
+The number of UEs per network slice availability check and update procedure is to update (i.e. increase or decrease) the number of UEs registered with an S-NSSAI which is subject to NSAC via the applicable access type configured within NSACF.
 The AMF is configured with the information indicating which network slice is subject to NSAC.